adcloud/clojure-intro-workshop/blogpost/index.md

 ## What you will NOT learn

-Given the limited amount of time and zero prior knowledge assumption, we can't explain philosophies, concepts and inner workings.
+Given the limited amount of time and zero-prior-knowledge assumption, we can't explain philosophies, concepts and inner workings.
 After the workshop, you will be able to write code in Clojure, but still lack a deeper understanding.

 If you'd like to dive deeper into Clojure's world, here's some resources: